'The Gordon Problem' set to testify in impeachment inquiry's main event

 Separately, Fiona Hill, another White House national security official, said Sondland often talked of meetings with Mulvaney.
 In a further link between the two men, she quoted the-then National Security Adviser John Bolton as telling her he didn’t want to be part of “whatever drug deal Sondland and Mulvaney were cooking up.”
 Hill is to testify Thursday.

 Trump, meanwhile, has recently tried to suggest that he barely knows his hand-picked ambassador, but Sondland has said he has spoken several times with the president and was acting on his direction.
 Sondland routinely bragged about his proximity to Trump and drew alarm from the foreign service and national security apparatus as part of an irregular channel of diplomacy led by the president’s lawyer, Rudy Giuliani.

-Last week, State Department official David Holmes revealed one of those interactions to impeachment investigators, saying he recalled it “vividly.”
+Last week, State Department official David Holmes revealed one of Sondland's interactions with Trump, saying he recalled it “vividly.”

 The political counselor was having lunch with Sondland in Kiev when the ambassador dialed up the president on his cell phone and Holmes could hear Trump’s voice.